This page features a collection of some of the best Ruby books for all learning levels.

 The Ruby Way: Solutions and Techniques in Ruby Programming (3rd Edition) by Hal Fulton and André Arko

-The first edition of this book is where David Heinemeier Hansson, creator of Rails, learned most of what he knows about meta-programming and Ruby.
-I personally consider The Ruby Way 3rd Edition to be a definite must-have, it’s chock-full of practical examples and advanced lessons.
+The first edition of this Ruby book is where David Heinemeier Hansson, creator of Rails, learned most of what he knows about meta-programming and Ruby.
+I personally consider The Ruby Way to be a definite must-have, it’s chock-full of practical examples and advanced lessons.

 Practical Object-Oriented Design in Ruby: An Agile Primer by Sandi Metz

-If you don’t feel like you have fully grasped object oriented programming in Ruby, this book will certainly help.
+If you want to fully grasp object-oriented programming in Ruby, this book will certainly help.
 Though it came out in 2012, it doesn’t really matter.
 It remains a great primer on the topic of OOP in Ruby.
+(You can now pre-order the 2nd edition, which is coming out in August 2018.)

 Ruby Cookbook (2nd Edition) by Lucas Carlson and Leonard Richardson